 The Notes contain provisions, commonly known as "collective action clauses," regarding acceleration of the Notes and voting on future amendments, modifications and waivers to the terms and conditions of the Notes.
 These provisions, which are described in the sections entitled "Description of the Notes and the Guarantee- Events of Default" and "Description of the Notes and the Guarantee-Modifications-Collective Action," differ from those applicable to certain of the Republic's outstanding External Indebtedness (as defined herein).
-Under such provisions, the Issuer and the Republic may: (a) amend the payment provisions of the Notes and certain other reserved matters with the consent of the holders of 75% of the aggregate amount of the outstanding Notes and other non-reserved matters with the consent of the holders of 663/3% of the aggregate amount of the outstanding Notes and other non-reserved matters with the consent of the holders of 663/3% of the aggregate amount of the outstanding Notes and other non-reserved matters with the consent of the holders of at least 663/3% of the aggregate principal amount of the outstanding debt securities of all series that would be affected by that reserved matter modification (taken in aggregate) and (y) holders of more than 50% of the aggregate principal amount of the outstanding debt securities of each affected series (taken individually); or (c) make reserved matter modifications affecting two or more series of debt securities of a least 75% of the aggregate principal amount of the outstanding debt securities with the consent of holders of a least 75% of the aggregate principal amount of the Outstanding debt securities of all affected series (taken in aggregate), provided that the Uniformly Applicable condition is satisfied, as more fully described in "Description of the Notes and the Guarantee -Modifications-Collective Action."
+Under such provisions, the Issuer and the Republic may: (a) amend the payment provisions of the Notes and certain other reserved matters with the consent of the holders of 75% of the aggregate amount of the outstanding Notes and other non-reserved matters with the consent of the holders of 662/3% of the aggregate amount of the outstanding Notes; (b) make reserved matter modifications affecting two or more series of debt securities with the consent of (x) holders of at least 662/3% of the aggregate principal amount of the outstanding debt securities of all series that would be affected by that reserved matter modification (taken in aggregate) and (y) holders of more than 50% of the aggregate principal amount of the outstanding debt securities of each affected series (taken individually); or (c) make reserved matter modifications affecting two or more series of debt securities of a least 75% of the aggregate principal amount of the outstanding debt securities of all east 75% of the aggregate principal amount of the Outstanding debt securities of all east 75% of the aggregate principal amount of the Outstanding debt securities of all affected series (taken individually); or (c) make reserved matter modifications affecting two or more series of debt securities of holders of al least 75% of the aggregate principal amount of the Outstanding debt securities of all affected series (taken in aggregate), provided that the Uniformly Applicable condition is satisfied, as more fully describ